alan-turing-institute/trustchain/docs/ion.md

     ```

-Having defined `ION_CONFIG` environment variable (above), use it to create the folder itself:
+Having defined the `ION_CONFIG` environment variable (above), use it to create the folder itself:
 ```console
 $ mkdir $ION_CONFIG
 ```